RomanoViolet/LLVM/README.md

 3. You will need to configure ./devcontainer/devcontainer.json to work with proxy.

 ## Brief Note on Implementation
-The parser is implemented in the class [`RomanoViolet::StateMachine`](./CoreFunctions/Application/StateMachine.hpp) class.
+The parser is implemented in the [`RomanoViolet::StateMachine`](./CoreFunctions/Application/StateMachine.hpp) class.
 The parser is instantiated from the client(or user) code implemented in [ParseHeader.cpp](./CoreFunctions/Application/ParseHeader.cpp) in line 159:

 ```c++